timrichardson/Prime-Ubuntu-18.04/README.md

 # How to build & install

-Naturally, make sure you have git and git clone this repository
+Naturally, make sure you have git and git clone this repository.
+After you have done that...

 ```
 cd prime_socket/src